aiplanethub/5-week_Data_Science_Bootcamp/week-0/152-Day 5: Array, Vectors & Matrices.md

 ### Dimensions

-**Now, what are dimensions?** - Let’s take an example of a box to explain this.
+**Now, what are dimensions?** - Let's take an example of a box to explain this.
 A box has three dimensions - width, length, and depth (or height).
-Similarly, in data science, we will be working in “N” dimensions in a data structure (list, arrays, vectors, etc).
-“N” could be any number.
+Similarly, in data science, we will work in "N" dimensions in a data structure (list, arrays, vectors, etc.).
+"N" could be any number.